Thursday, 23 June 2011

 When they finished eating, they continued to drink while various individuals told jokes, recited poems, or sang.
-Everyone joined in the songs, they knew all the words.
-Then another incredibly old man shuffled in from the street carrying his saxophone, which he proceeded to play very badly and very loudly.
+Everyone joined in the songs – they all knew the words.
+Then another incredibly old man shuffled in from the street carrying his saxophone, which he proceeded to play very loudly and very badly.
 People were still singing but they were drowned out by the plangent honking of the saxophone, so at this point we left them to it and went back upstairs for a rest.

 At 7:30 we went down for dinner, but before retiring behind the curtain, we sat in the front room to have an apéritif.

 There were four vast backsides assembled at the bar, travelling workers of some kind.
 They were obviously regulars, as places were set for them in the front room rather than in the relative elegance of the back section.

 We fell into conversation with a pair of beer drinkers who were on a hunting expedition in the area.
 It was a good chance for me to practice my French, which had been far from fluent so far this trip, and one of the hunters reassured me, saying it was perfectly acceptable to speak slowly, even though most French people did not.
 Indeed we have noticed that spoken French has the staccato rattle of a machine gun.

 In due course we went behind the curtain to dine, but we drew it back a little so that we could have the company of the workers, instead of having to eat in solitude.

 The fixed menu started with a magnificent buffet where we helped ourselves to salads and charcuterie of all kinds (some of which appeared as lunch food the next day).

 Next we had roasted fowl with ratatouille and chips, then cheeses and finally a crème caramel.